pietroppeter/nimib/README.md

 * `nbImage`: image command to show images (see `penguins.nim` example linked above)
 * `nbFile`: content (string or untyped) is saved to file (see example document [files](https://pietroppeter.github.io/nimib/files.html))
-* `nbRawOutput`: called with string content, it will add the raw content to document (html backend)
+* `nbRawHtml`: called with string content, it will add the raw content to document (html backend)
 * `nbTextWithCode`: a variant of `nbText` that also reads nim source.
 See example of usage at the end of the source in `numerical.nim` linked above.
 * `nbPython`:  can be used after calling `nbInitPython()` and it runs and capture output of python code;